pluralsight/guides/draft/python/draft/article.md

 ##### <b>Step 3: Let's Add Some Values</b>
 Next we need to start creating our chart.
-I will be using Data that I scraped from a gaming tracker for the game <b>Destiny 2.</b>  Eventually the graph will be live and I'll be able to see my stats change (_hopefully_) in real time.  <i>Let's not get ahead of our selves.</i>
+I will be using Data that I scraped from a gaming tracker for the game <b>Destiny 2.</b>  Eventually the graph will be live and I'll be able to see my stats change (_hopefully_) in real time. <br> <i>Let's not get ahead of our selves.</i> <br>In short, everytime I play in a PvP or Crusible Match and eliminate an opponient, or, be eliminated myself, the KD (_Kill/Death Ratio_) will change.
+I simply want to compare myself to my clan mates.

-We need to give our chart a title.
+So to start things off we'll need a chart a title.
 ```
 b_chart.title = "Destiny Kill/Death Ratio"
 ```
-Now we can start adding some data.
-I need 3 bars for each player.
+Now we can start adding in our data.
+I need 3 bars, one for each player.
+To do that all need to use ```add``` followed by a title and some values.
 ```
 b_chart.add("Dijiphos", [0.94])
 b_chart.add("Punisherdonk", [1.05])